xpack/web-doxygen/website/docs/api/files/src-construct-h.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Macro to help implementing the rule of 5 for a non-copyable &amp; movable class.</p>
+Macro to help implementing the rule of 5 for a non-copyable &amp; movable class.

 <dl class="doxySectionUser">
 <dt>Value</dt>